Here’s a few bite-sized Photoshop tips that will help your daily post-processing.

 Tip 1: Check your image’s profile

-If you’re not sure what color space an image is in, use the “Show” arrow at the bottom of the window.
+If you’re not sure what colour space an image is in, use the “Show” arrow at the bottom of the window.

 It’s a little black arrow – just click on it and choose “Document Profile” from the list of options.

-Then, it will show you the color space of your file:
+Then, it will show you the colour space of your file:

 Once you do this, it should remain that way forever, until you change it again.